 If you’re choosing extra large lights (or the reverse) and you’ve picked out slender lights, creating a visual display can help you choose the right number.
 Again, cut pieces of paper that are the same dimensions as the lights and place them on the countertop.
 You’ll want the lights evenly spread out and not hanging off the island.

 Break out the measuring tape, because here’s how you can figure out the correct length to hang your lights.
-Traditionally, lights should be hung between 30 and 36 inches from the island countertop.
+Traditionally, lights should hang between 30 and 36 inches from the island countertop.
 Your ceiling height can change these measurements slightly, but as a rule of thumb, you’ll want to be able to look across your island without the lights obstructing your view.

 The lighting in your kitchen is critical to the design and function of the room.
 Since the kitchen island is the centerpiece of the room and a space where you spend so much time, you’ll want to choose lighting that keeps the area bright for taskwork and stylish for your design dreams.